How to Isolate Skin Tones for Colour Correction in DaVinci Resolve

 How to Isolate Skin Tones for Colour Correction in Resolve

-Find the eyedropper on your toolbars.
+Find the little eyedropper on your toolbars.

 grab your skin tone with the colour droppergrab your skin tone with the colour droppergrab your skin tone with the colour dropper